Nicholaswogan/clima/README.md

 # Clima

+**NOTE: Clima has not been published in a peer-reviewed journal yet.
+Please do not use this model in a paper that will be published.
+Wait for me to publish the model first, so you are able to cite it.
+Email me if you have questions (wogan@uw.edu)**

 `Clima` is a radiative transfer code and a climate model.
 It is currently under construction.

 ## Installation